 All drawing papers are not alike.
-Differences in tooth, material, finish, weight and color can all make a big difference in the finished quality of your drawing.
+Differences in tooth, material, finish, weight and colour can all make a big difference in the finished quality of your drawing.

-You also have to take into consideration the archival quality of the paper and weather or not you are just sketching or doing a piece for commission or sale.
+You also have to take into consideration the archival quality of the paper and whether or not you are just sketching or doing a piece for commission or sale.

 It can be hard to choose the best paper for graphite drawing.
 Read on to get more information about the papers available.

 **This page may contain affiliate links to products I have used or recommend.
 If you purchase something from this page, I may receive a small percentage of the sale at no extra cost to you.
 For more information click here.**

 Tooth refers to the texture of the paper…how rough or smooth it is.
 The texture will determine how well the paper holds the medium you use.

 Smooth texture is great for markers.
 Rough texture is more suited to charcoal or pastels.
 For graphite or colored pencil, a medium texture is best.

 Weight of Drawing Paper